hydraulic-software/conveyor/guidebook/docs/configs/index.md

 To understand every setting that went into your app run the `conveyor json` command and examine the output.
 Because HOCON is a superset of JSON you can use this result in place of the original config, but we don't recommend that because you'll lose the smartly calculated defaults.
 Using raw JSON as a config file is normally only useful if you're generating it from a tool.

-!!! important
+## Extending the default settings

 When working with lists it's good style to always add to them rather than overriding them.
 If you assign directly importing other configs from (for example) the Conveyor standard library won't work as you'll overwrite the values they place in shared lists.
 In other words write `key += value` rather than `key = [ value ]`.
 The first form adds to whatever `key` currently holds, the second replaces it.

+## Per-user defaults

+Config placed in the following paths will be merged into every build file:

+* **Windows:** `%USERPROFILE%\Hydraulic\Conveyor\defaults.conf`
+* **Linux:** `~/.config/hydraulic/conveyor/defaults.conf`
+* **macOS:** `~/Library/Preferences/Hydraulic/Conveyor/defaults.conf`

 ## Compatibility levels